Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:
    `claims-platform-3.5.amp`

+   This amp can be found in the `alfresco-content-accelerator-claims-accelerator` distribution zip under `Alfresco Artifacts` folder.

+5. (HR ONLY) This step is only required if installing the HR Content Accelerator solution:

+   Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:

+   * `sehr-platform-1.0-SNAPSHOT.amp`
+   * `tsgrp-cascading-value-assistance.amp`
+   * `tsgrp-alfresco-chain-versioning.amp`

+   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following amp there:

+   * `tsgrp-cascading-value-assistance-share.amp`

+   This amp can be found in the `alfresco-content-accelerator-sehr-accelerator` distribution zip under the `Alfresco Artifacts` folder.

+6. (HR Tier-2 ONLY) This step is only required if installing the HR Tier-2 Content Accelerator solution:

+   Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:

+   * `sehr-rm-platform-1.0-SNAPSHOT.amp`
+   * `alfresco-governance-services-enterprise-repo-12.21.amp`

+   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following amp there:

+   * `alfresco-governance-services-enterprise-share-12.19.amp`

-   This amps can be found in the alfresco-content-accelerator-claims-accelerator distribution zip under `Alfresco Artifacts` folder.
+    This amp can be found in the `alfresco-content-accelerator-sehr-rm-accelerator` distribution zip under the `Alfresco Artifacts` folder.

-5. Apply the AMPs
+7. Apply the AMPs

    From the directory where your alfresco tomcat lives, run this command for each Repository AMP required (replace `{myAmp}` with the correct AMP name and `{ALFRESCO_HOME}` with the location of your alfresco):